EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 - Measure total compute node energy use from all jobs run via node counters
 - Add 15% extra energy to cover energy use from other components
-- Add another 10% energy use top of this new total to cover plant overheads
+- Add another 10% energy use on top of this new total to cover plant overheads

 ### 2. Determine local carbon intensity

 Once you have your energy use then you need to convert this to emissions using the carbon intensity for the electricity supply for the HPC system.
 In most cases, HPC systems are powered by the energy grid and many energy grids provide details on the carbon intensity as a function of time.

 As we saw earlier, for the UK, the carbon intensity is dependent on location and time.
 You can access the values through different web services but one that is commonly used is the [Carbon Intensity API](https://carbonintensity.org.uk).
 Carbon intensity is reported for every region every 30 minute interval.
-To estimate your emissions you can either use the fine grained intensity matched to the run times of your HPC system use or use an aggregate value over a longer period.
+To estimate your emissions you can either use the fine-grained intensity matched to the run times of your HPC system use or use an aggregate value over a longer period.
 The aggregate value is a simpler choice for a first estimate.
 The table below shows the approximate average carbon intensities for the different regions of the UK national grid for 2024 ordered from lowest to highest.

 | Type | Regions | Carbon Intensity (gCO<sub>2</sub>e/kWh) |
 |--|------|------:|